 Monitoring and management

 The critical period for controlling plum curculio is during the first few days of warm and humid weather following petal fall, when maximum temperatures remain approximately 70°F. Control is more difficult when feeding is greatly reduced by low temperatures and moderate rains because spray deposits are washed from fruit and foliage.
 Low temperatures also extend the period during which curculio is active in orchards.
 Temperature monitoring is important in timing sprays.
-A spray residue should be maintained for 308 DD base 50 following petal fall (McIntosh).
-On stone fruits, sprays should be timed for the shuck split stage and repeated if needed.
+A spray residue should be maintained for 308 DD base 50 following petal fall (on McIntosh apples).
+On stone fruits, sprays should be timed for the petal fall stage and repeated if needed.

 In blocks with a history of plum curculio injury, the following are important considerations: (1) shorten interval between sprays during peak curculio activity (this may be necessary on outside rows only), (2) increase insecticide rate during peak activity, and (3) select the most effective insecticides without sacrificing control of other pests or interfering with the integrated pest management program.
 Specific chemical recommendations for home gardeners are in Fruit Production for the Home Gardener, and recommendations for commercial growers are in the Penn State Tree Fruit Production Guide.